 Phrases like “above the norm” and “may manifest in one or more domains” are pure fluff.

 Compare that to this sentence: “Gifted students are so intelligent that they need to be taught differently in order to learn.”

 Is it perfect?
 Probably not.
 But at least it’s clear!
 At least it says something.
 Compare it to the jargon-mania in each US state’s definition of “gifted”.

 The Emperor Is Naked And You Must Point It Out!

 It’s an Emperor’s New Clothes situation.
 No one wants to be the one to point out the obvious.
 No one wants to stand up and say, “I know we use this word in every meeting, but I need someone to explain what it means to me.”

-Be the person who won’t let the meeting proceed until jargon is clearly defined.
-I think you’ll find that this is more difficult than it seems, and often the person who’s fired up about the jargon can’t clearly explain it.
+I think you’ll find that this is more difficult than it seems and often the person who’s most fired up about the jargon can’t explain it at all.